-Bringing the magic of opera to the children of our community; Opera on the Avalon has inspired and delighted students across Newfoundland with operas adapted, or created specifically, for young audiences.
-The operas are performed by our Festival’s Young and Studio Artists and an informal question-and-answer period with the cast immediately follows each performance.
+Bringing the magic of opera to the children of our community, Opera on the Avalon has inspired and delighted students across Newfoundland with operas adapted or created for young audiences.
+The operas are performed by our Young and Studio Festival Artists and an informal question-and-answer period with the cast immediately follows each performance.

 The mission: To provide a cultural and educational opportunity to our community’s school-aged children, at no cost to them or their schools.